parsecsv/csv-spec/README.md

     integers, floats, booleans, or anything else.
 It is not a CSV library's responsibility to type cast input CSV data.

-    If type casting is required, it is be up to the developer using a specific CSV library to ensure types are correctly dealt with.
+    If type casting is required, it is up to the developer using a specific CSV library to ensure types are correctly dealt with.

     Input JSON: